Professor Leslie S. Smith: Research Home Page

 This page is too long and needs divided up into parts

-The work I do is part of the Division's Data Science research group.
+The work I do is part of the Division's Data Science and Intelligent Systems research group.
 My over-arching aim is to understand (and help others to understand) how brains process information, and to apply that knowledge to the building (engineering) of novel systems.

 Nearly all of my papers are available over the net.
 In addition, here's a list of (considerably) older publications without links.